Support Surges For Jersey City Family Who Lost Everything In House Fire

-More than $7,100 had been raised for the family as of 7 p.m.
-Wednesday, according to their GoFundMe page.
+More than $7,600 had been raised for the family as of Wednesday evening on a GoFundMe page.

-The page's organizer, Erin Washington, wrote: "I am fundraising for my nephew and his family who lost everything in a fire, including their cats and dog."
+"I am fundraising for my nephew and his family who lost everything in a fire, including their cats and dog," the page's organizer, Erin Washington, wrote.

+"Because of how quickly the fire escalated, they were unable to grab any belongings in their search for safety outdoors."

 The fire spontaneously erupted in one of the first-floor bedrooms and rapidly engulfed the entire home at 10 Irving St. before spreading to 12 Irving St.